 Once you know where you’re going, the next step is mapping out your launch plan in phases.
 We advise consulting with your e-commerce provider to help you out with this!

 Step 6: The More You Know, the More You Grow

 Finally, you want to get your data in order.

 Gather the information you already have about your order processes, customers, prospects, targets and current success rates.
 Evaluate the information you have at your disposal, find the gaps, and look at how your online sales channel will help you fill those gaps.

-One of the big advantages of launching a web store is the in-depth customer data it puts at your fingertips.
+One of the big advantages of launching an ERP-integrated web store is the in-depth customer data it puts at your fingertips.
 Make sure that you choose a solution that will give you access to the data you need to make your business grow and make your customers happy.

 Launching or upgrading your web store is a big undertaking, and it’s one that will also yield big results if you tackle it with the right plan.
 We’re confident that these three pillars will give you a solid foundation for your journey to e-commerce success.

-If you’re just getting started with your plan, it can be really helpful to learn more about what other businesses are doing to tackle their digital transformation.
-Get your free copy of our in-depth B2B Digital Transformation Report to get the full picture via the link below!
+If you’re just getting started with your plan, it can be really helpful to learn more about what other businesses are doing and what customers want from their online experience.

 6 November, 2017